 Great Grace, Besetting Sin & The Irrevocable Calling Of God

-As believers in Jesus Christ we really want to make His name look great.
-This desire come from the Holy Spirit.
-God has shows us great revelations.
-He marks our lives with signs, wonders and prophetic utterance from other believers.
+As believers in Jesus Christ, we really want to make His name look great.
+This desire comes from the Holy Spirit.
+God has shown us great revelations.
+He marks our lives with signs, wonders, and prophetic utterances from other believers.
 The problem sometimes is we go astray from the straight and narrow path sometimes and stumble.
 Sometimes small, sometimes big.

-I pray in Jesus name He works it out for our good and the good of others as mentioned in 1 Thesselonians 1:3.
+I pray in Jesus’ name He works it out for our good and the good of others as mentioned in 1 Thessalonians 1:3.

 3 We remember before our God and Father your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.

 Great Grace & Besetting Sin

 The Gospel teaches that everyone has fallen short of the Glory of God and that all deserve the death penalty.
 The good news is though, that God manifested Himself as a human in all divine perfection and took that death penalty upon Himself.
 He miraculously resurrected 3 days later in order to save and justify those who put their faith in Him for salvation.
 Thank you Father in Heaven for this gift of righteousness.